THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 Public Transportation

-Bangkok is the most populous city in Thailand so it has the most government/private operated public transportation system.
-And Bangkok is the only city in Thailand with a BTS Sky Train and MRT subway train systems.
+Bangkok is the most populous city in Thailand, so it has the most government/private-operated public transportation system.
+Bangkok is the only city in Thailand with a BTS Sky Train and MRT subway train systems.

-While the rest of the country’s public transportation system needs are covered by private and enterprising Thais with 2, 3 and 4 four wheeled vehicles.
+While the rest of the country’s public transportation system needs are covered by private and enterprising Thais with 2, 3, and 4 wheeled vehicles.

 PUBLIC BUS

-Currently only certain cities have government operated bus system.
-It is the cheapest form of mass transit available to the masses with fare starting at 7THB for non air-conditioned bus.
-Limited run non-air conditioned buses with limited routes are free of charge.
+Currently, only certain cities have a government-operated bus system.
+It is the cheapest form of mass transit available to the masses, with fares starting at 7THB for the non-air-conditioned bus.
+Limited-run run non-air-conditioned buses with limited routes are free of charge.

 The Wayfaring Soul Tip #106 – “Public bus travel is recommended if you’re traveling alone, adventurous at heart and don’t mind a bit of stress”